 12. Does your approach to IP ensure that key capacities are disseminated or made accessible to others?

-Broadly speaking, Intellectual Property (IP) is a venture’s competitive advantage.
+Broadly speaking, Intellectual Property (IP) is often part of a venture’s competitive advantage.
 It can be thought of as the unique assets developed to enable a venture to do something more effectively than the status quo.
 As a result, IP is often protected to ensure that others cannot freely use it.
 An organization’s approach to IP can have far-reaching implications on its ability to transition a system.
 A balance needs to be reached between 1) protecting this advantage and 2) disseminating IP in a way that maximizes the desired impact outcomes.
 This canvas, which integrates intellectual property with sustainable business models, can help you begin to think about this trade-off.

 13. Is your organization playing a leadership role that moves beyond pure self-interest?

 Playing a leadership role involves enabling other stakeholders, including competitors, to break key barriers (whether cultural, policy, societal, financial, etc.) and change the way a system works.
 This could mean demonstrating workable models others can replicate, lobbying for policy change, disseminating critical IP, or producing foundational thought leadership, among other things.
 The common denominator is engaging in activities that also provide key benefits to other organizations or even entire sectors, industries, or groups of people.
 One example is Patagonia, a well-regarded social enterprise that has chosen to move beyond responsible sourcing and meaningful thought leadership to pioneer a new certification method for agriculture, called Regenerative Organic.
-This is likely to help Patagonia’s sourcing efforts and increase their brand awareness, but it is also a form of leadership that, alongside the “1% for the planet,” helps galvanize a broader industry/sector.
+This is likely to help Patagonia’s sourcing efforts and increase their brand awareness, but it is also a form of leadership that, alongside the “1% for the planet,” helps galvanize a broader sector.

 14. Have you identified key metrics for monitoring the effectiveness of your activities in a way that supports internal learning and steering?

 The ‘Build – Measure – Learn’ process allows a venture to assess the assumptions embedded in its theory of change, and steer its activities accordingly.
 Learning enables an organization to evaluate the impact (social, environmental, or economic) its activities are having, validating or invalidating earlier assumptions, and then to accordingly update their theory of change and course of action to better reflect reality.
 The most important aspect of this steering process is deciding what to measure.
 What metric accurately captures the assumption that you are testing and the impact you hope to have?
 This metric (or metrics) often depart from the metrics an organization publicly reports and could simply rely on stakeholder voices.
 Imagine a new venture that seeks to create demonstration farms in order to trigger other farms to make the transition to regenerative, ecological agriculture.
 Although the venture may be reporting all sorts of things, such as jobs created and CO2 saved, the one set of metrics they should be watching closely would be the number and pace at which surrounding farms decide to make the transition to regenerative agriculture.
-In other cases, internal steering metrics can be entirely based on stakeholder voices.

 Progress typically starts with asking the right questions.
 These questions are designed to serve as an initial trigger for thoughts about the design of ventures for maximal impact.
 The systemic venture checklist was partly derived from Metabolic’s white paper on Systemic Venture Building, which you can find online in full.